 To be taken seriously, you need to have a track record and show proof of traction.
-As such, give a sneak peek at the revenue you've made, how many active users are already enjoying the product, or any other vitals worth sharing.
+As such, give a sneak peek at the revenue you've made, how many active users are already enjoying the product, your realistic startup valuation, or any other vitals worth sharing.
 You can dwell on your monetization model and profitability too.

 In any event, ensure that any figures you're mentioning or the used data visualization you're showing is simple to understand.
 All charts, graphs, tables, etc., should have context, be quick on the uptake, and shouldn't contradict each other.
 Be prepared to give backup and evidence to every number or to explain how you've reached a certain calculation or estimate.

 Show Your Solution